 Leasehold Properties – The Pros & Cons

-Next on this freehold vs leasehold Singapore is the ever growing leasehold properties.
+Next on this freehold vs leasehold Singapore is the ever-growing leasehold properties.
 Mostly condominiums and HDB flats, approximately 80% of the land is believed to be under this category.
-Typically, these properties are bounded with 99-year lease agreement but other land tenure ownership are likewise available such as 30-year, 60-year or even 999-year.
+Typically, these properties are bounded with a 99-year lease agreement but other land tenure ownership is likewise available such as 30-year, 60-year or even 999-year.

 - Most leasehold properties are located in prime districts near financial centers, tourist attractions, MRT stations, schools public transport and shopping centers.

 - Leasehold properties are more affordable and it comes in all shapes and sizes.
 It could offer a significant amount of savings.

 - With its very good location, the rental potential of leasehold properties is absolutely great.
 There are an unlimited supply of possible tenants and lower capital cost.

 - With 80-95% of the land being sold on leasehold status, it means wider options for home buyers.
 You can freely choose your home’s location, size, and budget.